MJimale/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors!
-A more popular rendition on the playgrounds I grew up on was Ching Chang Walla.
-No idea where the names comes from but was a lot more fun to shout out.
+A more popularly known as "Ching Chang Walla" on the playgrounds I grew up on.
+No idea why but was a lot more fun to shout out.

 ![Image of project image](https://github.com/MJimale/Rock-Paper-Scissors/blob/master/src/Img/Rocking.gif)